 Paul is admitted to practice law in the District of Columbia and is a member of the District of Columbia Bar Association.

-Peter E. Haller is a partner in the Executive Compensation and Employee Benefits Department.
+Peter E. Haller is a partner in the Executive Compensation & Employee Benefits Department and practice leader for ERISA fiduciary issues.

-Peter advises clients on their employee benefit plans and programs, with an emphasis on the fiduciary responsibility and prohibited transaction rules under ERISA.
+Mr. Haller advises clients on their employee benefit plans and programs, with an emphasis on the fiduciary responsibility and prohibited transaction rules under ERISA, including the DOL guidance and court decisions arising out of the Fiduciary Rule and related exemptions.
 He has significant experience with ERISA issues raised by hedge funds, private equity funds and financial institutions and their broker-dealer, asset management and private bank affiliates.
-Peter represents clients with their prohibited transaction exemption requests before the Department of Labor’s Employee Benefit Security Administration.
+Mr. Haller represents clients with their prohibited transaction exemption requests before the Department of Labor’s Employee Benefit Security Administration.
 He also advises on ERISA and other employee benefits matters in connection with corporate transactions involving asset management and financial services firms.

-Peter chairs the New York City Bar Association subcommittee on ERISA Fiduciary Duties, Private Equity and Plan Investments.
-Peter also serves as an adjunct professor and teaches a class with Barry Barbash at Georgetown University Law Center and Howard University Law School on ERISA Fiduciary Duties and the Regulation of Private Funds.
+Mr. Haller chairs the New York City Bar Association subcommittee on ERISA Fiduciary Duties, Private Equity and Plan Investments.
+Mr. Haller also serves as an adjunct professor and teaches a class with Barry Barbash at Georgetown University Law Center and Howard University Law School on ERISA Fiduciary Duties and the Regulation of Private Funds.
 He is also a frequent speaker and lecturer on a wide variety of employee benefits and ERISA related topics.

 Phillip S. Gillespie joined SSGA in June 2008 as Executive Vice President and General Counsel.
 In that role, Phil is responsible for the global legal affairs of SSgA and oversees a team of experienced attorneys, paralegals and assistants located in Boston, London, Paris, Tokyo, Montreal, Hong Kong and Sydney.
 He is a member of SSgA's Executive Management Group.